Dosage Form: injection, solution

 Methotrexate Injection Description

-Methotrexate (formerly Amethopterin) is an antimetabolite used in the treatment of certain neoplastic diseases, severe psoriasis, and adult rheumatoid arthritis.
+Methotrexate is an antimetabolite used in the treatment of certain neoplastic diseases, severe psoriasis, and adult rheumatoid arthritis.
+Chemically methotrexate is L-(+)-

-Methotrexate Injection, USP is sterile and non-pyrogenic and may be given by the intramuscular, intravenous or intra-arterial route.
+Methotrexate Injection, USP (Preservative Free) is sterile and non-pyrogenic and may be given by the intramuscular, intravenous, intra-arterial or intrathecal route.
 (See DOSAGE AND ADMINISTRATION.)
-However, the preserved formulation contains Benzyl Alcohol and must not be used for intrathecal or high dose therapy.

 Methotrexate Injection - Clinical Pharmacology